Why “going viral” is a waste of time

 The idea of "going viral" is a comms professional's dream.
 Having a campaign reach millions and millions of people organically seems like it would tick all the boxes of a PR success.

 But, a viral post is not actually all it's cracked up to be, and relying on the attention span of the internet is a risky move.
-Here's four reasons why relying on the attention span of the internet as your primary comms strategy might not be the best idea.
+Here are four reasons why relying on the attention span of the internet as your primary comms strategy might not be the best idea.

 The internet is a fickle thing.
 It's really hard to know what will resonate with millions of people, and what will fall flat.
 In fact, a lot of the things that capture the heart and fancy of the masses tend to be fairly unplanned.
 Take, for example, the King of Going Viral: Left Shark.